-- 32. The Bankruptcy Court found that "there is no dispute that [Car Outlet's] tax receivables became bad debts that were properly written off under GAAP and were deducted from their federal tax returns, and that [Car Outlet had] no right for reimbursement [from Total Finance] for these [sales tax] receivables."
+- 28. The bankruptcy debtors moved to have the Bankruptcy Court exercise its jurisdiction under bankruptcy law and determine whether Car Outlet AC, and Car Outlet, Inc., a non-debtor, are entitled to the Credit Claims they filed with the Department, including the Credit Claims at issue here. - 29.
+The Bankruptcy Court found that "there is no dispute that [Car Outlet AC's and Car Outlet, Inc.'s] tax receivables became bad debts that were properly written off under GAAP and were deducted from their federal tax returns, and that [Car Outlet AC and Car Outlet, Inc. have] no right for reimbursement [from Total Finance] for these [sales tax] receivables."
+In re Total Finance, Inc. et al., Dkt.
+19-03734 (Bankr.
+N.D.
+Ill.
+June 11, 2019) (Mem.
+Opin.), mot. for reconsideration pending at 44 of 49.
+A copy of the Bankruptcy Court's Memorandum Opinion, and a copy of the Bankruptcy Court's June 11, 2019, Order Granting Debtors' Motion for Entry of An Order Determining the Debtors' Entitlement to Certain Illinois Sales Tax Credits("June 11, 2019 Order") are attached as Exhibit B. Mem.
+Opin. at 44 of 49. - 30.
+The Bankruptcy Court held that Car Outlet AC met "all of the standards that could possibly apply under section 6, section 6d, and the applicable provisions of [the Department's] regulation for all the credit memos sought, whether they were submitted before, on, or after July 31, 2015."
 Mem.
-Opin. at 44 of 49. - 33.
-The Bankruptcy Court held that Car Outlet met "all of the standards that could possibly apply under section 6, section 6d, and the applicable provisions of [the Department's] regulation for all the credit memos sought, whether they were submitted before, on, or after July 31, 2015."
-Mem.
-Opin. at 46 of 49. - 34.
+Opin. at 46 of 49. - 31.
 The Bankruptcy Court found that "[t]he State has failed to offer any reasonable basis under the language of ROTA or the regulation for denying the credit memos sought.
-[Car Outlet has met its] burden of demonstrating [its] right to the credit memos under section 6, section 6d, and the regulation.
-The court will therefore . . . require the State to issue credit memos for all applications made by [Car Outlet] more than 120 days from the date the final order is entered on this motion."
+[Car Outlet AC has met its] burden of demonstrating [its] right to the credit memos under section 6, section 6d, and the regulation.
+The court will therefore . . . require the State to issue credit memos for all applications made by [Car Outlet AC] more than 120 days from the date the final order is entered on this motion."
 Mem.
 Opin.
-48 of 49. - 35.
-The Bankruptcy Court also found that "[t]he State has failed to raise any question of fact regarding [Car Outlet's] right to the credit memos they seek on retained contracts.
-The debtors have therefore established that [Car Outlet is] entitled to all the credit memos they seek for retained contracts."
-Id.
+48 of 49.

+- 32. The Bankruptcy Court also found that "[t]he State has failed to raise any question of fact regarding [Car Outlet AC's] right to the credit memos they seek on retained contracts.

-- 36. On June 25, 2019, the Department filed its motion requesting that the Bankruptcy Court reconsider its June 11, 2019 Order; the motion is still pending before the Bankruptcy Court. - 37.
+The debtors have therefore established that [Car Outlet AC is] entitled to all the credit memos they seek for retained contracts."
+Id. - 33.
+On June 25, 2019, the Department filed its motion requesting that the Bankruptcy Court reconsider its June 11, 2019 Order; the motion is still pending before the Bankruptcy Court. - 34.
 The Bankruptcy Court entered an order confirming the Second Amended Joint Chapter 11 Plan of Reorganization for Total Finance Investment Inc. and its Debtor Affiliates on June 27, 2019.